City-of-Helsinki/hel-fi-drupal-grants/tools/README.md

 declare -a Y_TUNNUKSET=('test community business ids as an array') `

-Within the container we can then run `robot/clean-env-for-testing.sh`.
+Within the container we can then run `clean-env-for-testing.sh`.